Zhang Qian — Pioneer of the Silk Road in History of China

 Meanwhile, Xiongnu also kept expanding through wars during these decades.

 When Emperor Wudi ascended to the throne, he started to plan to fight back.
-However, his grandmother the Empress Dowager Dou was in actual charge, and she believed that it’s more important to develop economy and governance the current realm well.
+However, his grandmother the Empress Dowager Dou was in actual charge, and she believed that it’s more important to develop economy and governance in the current realm well.

 Hence, Emperor Wudi had to keep waiting and researching.